All Episodes

 He'll join us next.

-All right, news roundup information overload hour, eight hundred nine four one.
+All right, this roundup, information overload hour, 800-941.

-It's an honor and a privilege and uh a pleasure to welcome in studio our good friend Geraldo Rivera.
+It's an honor and a privilege and a pleasure to welcome in studio our good friend Geraldo Rivera.

-Um Geraldo, I know so he drives you some of you nuts on TV, drives me nuts on TV sometimes.
+Geraldo, I know he drives some of you nuts on TV.

-Um, but he's a patriot's patriot.
+But he's a Patriots patriot.

 You even say you wanted to die in the battlefield.

-Well, one of the things um that I loved about the book, it takes you through your this is a biography I've always said about you, and people don't understand we're friends and have been close friends now for a long time, although we started out in a very bizarre way, which I'll tell in a second, and you tell in the book.
+We're friends and have been close friends now for a long time, although we started out in a very bizarre way, which I'll tell in a second, and you tell in the book.

-Um, but I love that you're passionate about your beliefs.
+But I love that you're passionate about your beliefs.

 You've lived a thousand lives in one.